All Products

 Enable logging

-//2017/10/25 11:05:43:863 [Debug]: 17th time: <NSThread: 0x7f8099108580>{number = 3, name = (null)}
+// 2017/10/25 11:05:43:863 [Debug]: 17th time: <NSThread: 0x7f8099108580>{number = 3, name = (null)}

 [OSSLog enableLog];

-OSSTask
+Use OSSTask

-1. All API calls return an OSSTask.
+All SDK API calls return an OSSTask.
+Choose between asynchronous and synchronous handling depending on your needs.

-OSSTask * task = [client getObject:get];
+OSSTask *task = [client getObject:get];

-[task continueWithBlock: ^(OSSTask *task) {
+[task continueWithBlock:^(OSSTask *task) {

 return nil;